leesahanders/learn_shinytest2_LisaBranch/README.md

 ## Trevor's run through: Testing

 Now let's get set up for testing.
 We can either develop tests interactively or can programmatically create tests and run them manually or through automation (which is what we will be doing below).
 Tests are stored in the [`./tests/testthat/`](./tests/testthat/) folder.
+This project already comes with some tests created for use that can be run interactively or through automation.
+New tests could also be created either using the record function and can be added or can be directly added to the tests code.

-Dependencies:
+Dependencies (useful in case of debugging):

 <details>
   <summary>Dependencies set up, click to expand: </summary>